📅 Published on September 24, 2025 | 🕒 Last updated on May 11, 2026

 Lower Back Pain Causes

-LBP etiologies are broadly categorized as specific (identifiable structural or systemic pathology) and nonspecific (no definitive structural cause identified).
-Approximately 85–90% of LBP cases are classified as nonspecific.
-The following are the most clinically significant causes:
+LBP etiologies are classified as specific (identifiable structural or systemic pathology) or nonspecific (no definitive structural cause).
+Approximately 90–95% of LBP presentations are nonspecific, amenable to conservative management without routine imaging.
+[4]

 1. Muscle and Ligament Strain (Overuse Injury)

-Muscular or ligamentous strain is the most common trigger of acute lower back pain, particularly in younger, active individuals.
-It occurs when the paraspinal muscles, erector spinae, multifidus, or associated ligaments are stretched beyond their physiological range—resulting in micro-tears, inflammation, and protective spasm.
+Muscular or ligamentous strain is the most common cause of acute LBP.
+It occurs when the paraspinal muscles — including the erector spinae and multifidus — or associated ligaments are stretched beyond their physiological limits, producing micro-tears, localized inflammation, and protective spasm.
+[4]

-The pain is typically dull or aching, worsens with movement, and is localized to the lower lumbar region.
-Most episodes resolve within 4–6 weeks with activity modification, analgesics, and progressive mobilization.
+Common triggers: Sudden heavy lifting, unaccustomed activity after prolonged rest, sustained static postures, sports participation, or repetitive axial loading.
+Pain is typically dull, aching, and localised to the lower lumbar region.
+Most acute episodes resolve within 4–6 weeks with activity modification, analgesics, and progressive mobilization.
+[4][5]

 2. Intervertebral Disc Injury